|

 One of the very first

-questions I had, when I started surfing the web, was "How
+questions I had, when I started surfing the web, back in 1997, was "How

 Many People are Using the Internet in the World?"
 The correct answer was not easy